krmorse/CustomChart/README.md

 ![custom chart settings screenshot](images/CustomChartSettings.png "Custom Chart Settings Screenshot")

 #### Chart Type
 Pick the type of chart you'd like to create.
-Currently pie and bar are supported.
+Bar, column, and pie charts are currently supported.

 #### Type
 Pick the type of data to include in the chart- Defect for example.